Hours of operation: 9.00am to 5.00pm, Monday to Friday. See the list of Public Holidays and office closures.

 Stay informed: common questions about travel and passports answered here.

 - For more information about changes to daily life in New York City, please visit the NYC Department of Health.

-Operating status updates for each state, including schools, restaurants, emergency services and transport are available on the state's local website.
+Travel restrictions in other states, along with updates on schools, restaurants, emergency services and transport, are available on each state's local website.
 We recommend you closely monitor and register for alerts from local authorities in your state, including: New Jersey, Pennsylvania, Connecticut, Rhode Island, Massachusetts, Vermont, Maine, New Hampshire, Ohio, Puerto Rico (Spanish), US Virgin Islands.